Subscribe to our weekly newsletter

 Still, chickens back then weren't a common meat source like they are today.
 Maybe it was because they were, quite literally, a different bird.
 Chickens were scrawnier and scrappier, more closely resembling the red jungle fowl of Southeast Asia — the chicken’s progenitor.
 Even up until medieval Europe, chickens seemed to be kept primarily for egg laying, cockfighting, and as decorative lawn ornaments.

 (Red jungle fowl)

 But fasting laws changed the bird’s fate.
-In the 10th century, the Catholic Church passed a religious edict as part of the Benedictine Reform that banned the consumption of four-legged animals on fasting days — that totaled 130 days of the year.
+In the 10th century, the Catholic Church passed a religious edict as part of the Benedictine Reform that banned the consumption of four-legged animals on fasting days, which totaled 130 days of the year.
 Unfortunately for the two-legged chicken, people began to eat more poultry.
-And scientists have actually tangible evidence of this dietary shift, in the form of bones.
+And scientists have actually found tangible evidence of this dietary shift, in the form of bones.

 Zooarchaeologist Naomi Sykes of the University of Nottingham and her colleagues have spent years counting the number of chicken bones at various archaeological sites around Europe.
 Her team discovered that the number of chicken bones in sites had doubled from about the year 950 to 1000 — the same time as the reforms.
 So, why do researchers think this increased consumption shaped the chicken’s evolution?

 In 2010, evolutionary biologist George Larson and his colleagues studied the genomes of eight different populations of modern chickens.
 They found that all modern chickens carry a dominant version of a gene called the thyroid stimulating hormone receptor (TSHR).
 This variant allows the birds to lay eggs year-round, and seems to have helped make the birds become more plump over time.
 But, curiously, this gene variant was not widespread among domestic chickens in ancient cultures.
 The Benedictine Reform seems to have changed that.